Tyron Woodley

-Tyron Woodley (born April 17, 1982) is an American professional mixed martial artist.
+Tyron Lakent Woodley (born April 7, 1982) is an American professional mixed martial artist and professional boxer.
 He is a former UFC Welterweight Champion who defended his title four times.
 A professional since 2009, Woodley also competed at Strikeforce and was an NCAA Division I collegiate wrestler for the Missouri Tigers, becoming a two-time All-American and Big 12 Conference champion.

 Early life

 Woodley was born and raised in Ferguson, Missouri.
-The eleventh of thirteen children, he was raised by his mother after his father left the family early in his life.
+The first of thirteen children, he was raised by his mother after his father left the family early in his life.
 In high school, he was a two-sport athlete, competing in American football and amateur wrestling.
-Woodley won the Missouri 4A Men’s State Championship in 2000 in the 160 lb weight class.
+Woodley won the Missouri 4A State Wrestling Championship in 2000, at the 160 lb weight class.

 After graduating from McCluer High School in 2000, Woodley attended University of Missouri and joined their wrestling program.
 There, he became a two-time All-American; once in 2003 and again in 2005.
 Woodley graduated from the university in 2005 with a major in Agricultural Economics.